Targeting Completeness: Automated Complexity Analysis of Integer Programs: Runtime and Size Bounds for Integer Programs

 \item All size bounds are polynomial by (c).
 Furthermore, all local runtime bounds are logarithmic by \Cref{thm:completeness}.
 Inserting these polynomial size bounds (as in \Cref{thm:time-bound}) into the logarithmic runtime bounds yields logarithmic bounds again.

 \end{enumerate} \end{myproof}

-Note that in the example program $\mathcal{P}'$ above, the eigenvalues of the update matrix of $t_5$ have absolute value $1$, i.e., $t_5$ corresponds to an unit prs-loops.
+Note that in the example program $\mathcal{P}'$ above, the eigenvalues of the update matrix of $t_5$ have absolute value $1$, i.e., $t_5$ corresponds to a unit \emph{prs}-loop.
 In contrast, $t_3$ does not correspond to a unit loop.
 However, $\mathcal{P}'$ still has polynomial runtime and size bounds although \Cref{thm:completeness_integer_programs} is not applicable.
 The reason is that the only non-unit eigenvalues of $t_3$ are ``compensated'' by its logarithmic runtime.